ajfisher/building-droids-with-js/slides2.md

 Notes:

-Johnny Five was started by this guy - Rick Waldron, and there's now many members of the core team plus over a hundred contributors to the project.

-Johnny Five abstracts the hardware into components that behave the same way regardless of the board that you're using it on.
-Allowing you to concentrate on your end not writing code for different board types.
+Johnny Five abstracts hardware into components that behave the same way regardless of the controller for the hardware and the board that you're using it on.
+This allows you to concentrate on building great things and allows you to prototype very rapidly.

+Johnny Five was started by this guy - Rick Waldron, and there's now many members of the core team who work on this from all around the world.

 ---